aomsbansal/aomsbansal/README.md

 ### About Me
 I studied Mechanical Engineering but destiny brought me to IT World and I started my career with Infosys.
-Initially i was trained in basic IT skills and then i got mapped to Telecom Domain Project of US client (Fortune 500 Company).

-I started exploring the Digital Technologies and started learning Data Science through various platforms and as a result I am adept at
+Currently i am working as a Consultant at Fractal Analytics and I am adept at
 • Collecting, Analyzing and Interpreting data
 • Develop and Deploy visualization dashboards (Ex.
 Power BI, Tableau)
 • Implementing Machine Learning models to solve real life problems

 I take part in online Data Science related hackathons and keep my learning curve growing.
 I love to share knowledge and as of now i have motivated & trained 40+ team members to explore & learn Digital Technologies.

-My current location is Pune, IN and my hometown is near Delhi, IN.
+My current location is Gurgaon, IN and my hometown is near Delhi, IN.
 I love to travel and explore places.
 I also keep an eye on major events happening around the world and read about issues related to National Security.

 ### Skills
 * Machine Learning